-All are invited to attend a series of sessions for the Rite of Christian Initiation of Adults in the Religious Education Center of St. Jude The Apostle Church, from 7 to 8:30 p.m., the second and fourth Thursdays of the month.
+All are invited to attend a series of sessions for the Rite of Christian Initiation of Adults from 7 to 8:30 p.m., Thursdays in the Religious Education Center of St. Jude The Apostle Church.
 RCIA is a process of prayer, reflection and learning that may lead adults and children to explore the possibility of becoming members of the Catholic Church.
 Adult baptized Catholics may complete their initiation by preparing for the reception of the Sacraments of Eucharist, Reconciliation and Confirmation.
 There is no cost to the participants, and no commitment is necessary.
 Those interested are welcome to come for a session or two to see what it’s all about.
-Each week, a different topic of faith exploration will be discussed, with time allowed for group participation.
+Each week, a different topic of faith exploration is discussed, with time allowed for group participation.

-St. Jude The Apostle Church is on Route 1, Lewes, just north of the Five Points intersection.
-For more information, call the Religious Education Office, 302-644-7413 or go to www.stjudeslewesde.org/religiouseducation/rcia.html.
+St. Jude The Apostle Church is on Route 1 near Lewes, just north of the Five Points intersection.
+For further information, call the Religious Education Office, 302-644-7413 or go to www.stjudeslewesde.org/rcia.html.

 St. Jude The Apostle Book Club to meet April 1

 St. Jude The Apostle Parish Book Club will meet from 1 to 2 p.m., Wednesday, April 1, in St. Jude’s Religious Education Center.
 The featured book will be "My Life on the Rock: A Rebel Returns to the Catholic Faith" by Jeff Cavins.
 The dramatic conversion story of Jeff Cavins, apologist and host of EWTN's "Life on the Rock," is the true and bittersweet story of an emotional and spiritual search for peace in a chaotic world.
 The library has two copies of the book for lending on a first-come, first-served basis.
 The book is also available on Amazon.com.